Cleistocactus laniceps

 Cleistocactus laniceps is a species of columnar cacti in the genus Cleistocactus.

 Description

-Cleistocactus laniceps grows as a shrub with several shoots and reaches a height of up to 4 meters with a diameter of up to 5 centimetres.
+Cleistocactus laniceps grows as a shrub with several shoots and reaches a height of up to 4 meters with a diameter of up to 5 cm.
 There are about 9 blunt ribs.
 The large areoles on it have conspicuously gray fealty wool.
-The three gray thorns are submissive and up to 1.5 centimeters long.
+The three gray thorns are submissive and up to 1.5 cm long.

-The presumably red flowers are up to 3.5 centimeters long.
+The presumably red flowers are up to 3.5 cm long.
 The somewhat curved flower tube is quite woolly.
 The outer bracts are slightly spread.
-The spherical, red, densely woolly fruits are no larger than 1 centimeter in diameter.
+The spherical, red, densely woolly fruits are no larger than 1 cm in diameter.

 Distribution

 Cleistocactus laniceps is distributed in the Bolivian departments of La Paz and Cochabamba in the Yungas at altitudes of 1300 to 2500 meters.

 Taxonomy

 The first description as Cereus laniceps was in 1897 by Karl Moritz Schumann.
 The specific epithet laniceps is derived from the Latin words lana for 'wool' and -ceps for 'head' and refers to the heavily woolly areoles of the species.
 Robert Roland-Gosselin placed the species in the genus Cleistocactus in 1904.
 Another nomenclature synonym is Borzicactus laniceps (K.Schum.)
 Backeb.
 (1932).